reconverse/reportfactory/README.md

 # Report factory

+## The report factory in a nutshell

 The report factory is a lightweight infrastructure for compiling multiple `.Rmd` reports stored in a dedicated folder, with naming conventions enforcing the date of the report to be part of the file name.
 Each compiled report is rendered using `rmarkdown::render`, and newly created files are stored into a dedicated, time-stamped folder.
 Several functions facilitate this workflow, and allow to compile all documents, or only the most recent reports.

+## Motivation

+Some projects may require different types of analyses to be run repeatedly over time, for instance due to updates in data and inputs.

+While `rmkardown::render` is becoming a standard for compiling a single analysis document, a number of issues remain: one needs to keep track of different version of the data/inputs, of the analysis code itself, and of different versions of the ouputs.

+The *report factory* aims to facilitate these tasks by:

+- defining a report as an explicitely dated `.Rmd` file
+- providing functions to compile all reports, using by default the most recent versions
+- storing each report output in a separate, time-stamp folder
+- maintaining compatibility with basic workflows, i.e. all reports can still be directly compiled using `rmarkdown::render()` for testing purposes (although one should make sure to remove the outputs afterwards)
+- keeping things simple: no configuration files, no handling of potential dependencies between reports, no caching
+- git-friendly: the factory is compatible with git-based workflows, with produced outputs being ignored by git

 ## Components of the factory